Chevrotain/chevrotain/docs/tutorial/step1_lexing.md

 })
 ```

+## Creating The Lexer

-#### All right, we have Token definitions, how do we use them to create a Lexer?
+We now have Token definitions, but how do we create a Lexer from these?

 ```javascript
 // note we are placing WhiteSpace first as it is very common thus it will speed up the lexer.